Panda88CO/UDI-RPITempSensors/README.md

 ### Notes
-shortPoll updates temperature, min/max, and display LongPoll sends a heartbeat back to ISY
-There is a bug (polyglot v2?) preventing node name update.
+shortPoll updates temperature, min/max, and display LongPoll sends a heartbeat back to ISY (node toggles state between ON and OFF ) There is a bug (polyglot v2?) preventing node name update.
 To update erase node (click delete) in polyglot interface and restart.

 Thanks and good luck.